xqli82/Red-Things/README.md

 + /api    node-red http interface

 # RedFunction
-define yourself function, add export it;
+define yourself function,and export it;

 you can use global.get('function name') to get the function in node-red, then you can use it!